folio-org/mod-circulation/README.md

 ### Optional

-- Python 3 (for un-registering module during managed demo and tests via Okapi)
+- Python 3 (for un-registering module during managed demo and tests via Okapi, and the lint-raml tools)

 ## Preparation